-Let’s look at the basics first.
+Let’s look at the basics of phone systems first.

 Why Choose a Business Phone System for your small business?

-There are 2 types of line rental;
+Let’s talk about line rental first.
+There are in fact 2 types of line rental;

 That’s right, you can use your business phone system to market to your clients while they wait on hold.
 It could be selling to your next prospect before they even reach you.
-Some phone systems have integrated automated messages that allow your team to put the next troubleshooting call through to a pre-recorded how to fix it guide.
+Some phone systems have integrated automated messages that allow your team to put the next troubleshooting call through to a pre-recorded how-to-fix-it guide.
 Freeing up their time to get onto the next call and sell.

-With the right phone system at your disposal you have no more missed sales opportunities and enhanced sales prospects.
+With the right phone system at your disposal, you have no more missed sales opportunities and enhanced sales prospects.

 Key KSU Less